 Fertility scenes, Negev Desert Rock Art

-The rock art found in the Negev Desert portrays fertility ritual inspired by the Egyptian myth of Isis reviving Osiris.
-Egyptian texts identify Osiris with the constellation Orion, as stated in the Pyramid Texts (circa 2400-2300 BCE): "O King, you are this great star, the companion of Orion, who traverses the sky with Orion" (Allen, 2005).
+The textual anchor for this reading is ancient and authoritative.
+Egyptian sources identify Osiris with the constellation Orion from a very early period.
+The Pyramid Texts (circa 2400–2300 BCE) state: “O King, you are this great star, the companion of Orion, who traverses the sky with Orion” (Allen, 2005).
 Sirius in Canis Major was linked to the goddess Sopdet, later syncretized with Isis (Parker, 1950).
-These celestial constellations—Orion and Canis Major—are represented by the ibex and dog, depicting symbolic sexual rites meant to stimulate nature's regenerative forces.
+These two celestial figures—Orion and Canis Major—are translated in the Negev engravings into the ibex and the dog, respectively.
+The animal pairing thus carries a precise theological identity, and the sexual rite depicted between them reenacts the cosmic event of Osiris’s resurrection: the moment at which generative power returns to the world.

-The Egyptian Osiris Myth
+The Egyptian Osiris Myth: Death, Dismemberment, and Regeneration

-Osiris and Isis are Celestial gods
+Osiris and Isis as Celestial Deities: The Sky as Myth

-Fig.1 Osiris and Isis are symbolized by the constellations Orion and Canis Major.
+Fig. 1.
+Osiris and Isis are symbolized by the constellations Orion and Canis Major.
 The three stars above the boat mark Orion’s belt.
 The middle scene shows the star map of Orion and Canis Major, while the rock art on the right depicts the ibex and dog representing these constellations.

-Fertility Symbols in Rock Art — The ibex and the dog represent
+Fertility Symbols in Rock Art — The ibex and the dog represent the constellations Orion and Canis Major in Negev Desert rock art.

 Conclusion